obcode/glabs/README.md

 glabs urls algdati blatt3 grp15 | xargs open
 ```

+`urls` without groups or students prints the assignment url.

 ## Seeding using a custom tool

 Instead of providing each student/group the same repository using the startercode option it is possible to run a tool to seed each repository individually.